joaomlourenco/novathesis/README.md

 The Word template is *frozen*.
 The maintenance is very very limited.

 All contributors, both sporadic and regular, are welcome. :) Please [contact me](http://docentes.fct.unl.pt/joao-lourenco) to join the team.

-## Recent News

-Please check the file `changelog.txt` for the complete listing of changes.